 Large, general "head-hunting" operations or staffing companies may not have the technical expertise to adequately represent their candidates.
-They rarely invest the time in screening and understanding the skill sets of their prospective consultants and are less effective at matching consultants to opportunities.
+They rarely invest the time to screen and fully understand the skill sets of their prospective consultants and are less effective at matching consultants to opportunities.

-Alternatively, a firm like SCA is staffed by veterans of the oil and gas industry.
-We understand what our clients need and the roles they are seeking to fill.
-We strive to provide our consultants with a positive and rewarding experience, and have built a loyal roster of professionals who we are proud to recommend to our client network.
+Alternatively, a firm like SCA is operated by veterans of the energy industry.
+We understand what our clients need and the roles that they are seeking to fill.
+We strive to provide our consultants with a positive and rewarding experience, and have built a loyal portfolio of professionals who we are proud to recommend to our client network.